xuy50/ece650-project1/README.md

 <br>

 &emsp;&emsp;For the allocation policies, we should apply for enough heap space to store the required size space by `malloc method`.
 And free the specific address with `free method`.<br>
-&emsp;&emsp;The malloc need to find a enough sapce region in the free space in the total heap space, so I think the linked list a good way to store the free regions.
-If we need to find a required free region, we can traverse the linked list to find it.<br>
+&emsp;&emsp;The malloc need to find a enough sapce region in the free space in the total heap space, and for the addresses are ordered in the free region list, so I think the doubled linked list a good way to store the free regions.
+If we need to find a required free region, we can traverse the linked list to find it.
+If we need store a new free region into the list, we can add it or merge it easily by the properties of linked lists.<br>

 ## Results from My Performance Experiments